 Maintenance and like for like repairs to statutory listed buildings do not need listed building consent.
 If you are uncertain whether permission is needed, you can contact the Heritage team

-For pre-application advice which relates to extensions and other new development please see our pre-application page.
+For pre-application advice which relates to extensions and other new development please see pre-application advice.

 Buildings at risk